-The basic low level goon is Bred and his clones are Dug, Simons and Jake.
+The basic low level enemy is Bred and his clones are Dug, Simons and Jake.

-Higher goon clones of other characters appear too and usually come in pairs such as Axl and Slash who are based on the same model as well as Poison & Roxy, J & Two P and the three fat men Bill Bull, G.Oriber and Wong Who
+Higher enemy clones of other characters appear too and usually come in pairs such as Axl and Slash who are based on the same model.
+Other palette swaps include Poison & Roxy, J & Two P and the three fat men Bill Bull, G.Oriber and Wong Who

 The thing that strikes you about Amiga Final Fight is the massive number of player moves and animation frames that are missing from the game.
-This is most likely down to storage memory restrictions as all the frames of animation probably couldn’t be included, but it wasn’t (see later in the article).
+At first I suspected this was most likely down to storage memory restrictions of the floppy disks as all the frames of animation probably couldn’t be included, but it wasn’t (see later in the article).

 Being the saddo that I am, I sat and worked out that each player just needed about an additional and generously estimated 10 or so select frames of animation to reinstate the missing moves to some degree with maybe a frame or two missing.

-Bearing in mind that there is stuff on the disks that isn’t even being used (the aforementioned sprite sheets for Hollywood and El Gado) and so if that was binned plus the clones such as Jake, Wong Who, Two P, Slash and maybe the glass breaking bonus round then there would have been room for most of the animation frames for the player’s missing moves to be reinstated to some degree.
+Bearing in mind that there is stuff on the disks that isn’t even being used (the aforementioned sprite sheets for Hollywood and El Gado) and so if that was binned plus the clones and maybe the glass breaking bonus round then there would have been room for most of the animation frames for the player’s missing moves to be reinstated to some degree.
 Take out Richard Aplin’s ‘Hidden message’ too.

 Every byte counts!

-Now if you add all this to the previous ‘attack speed’ and ‘attack combo’ tweaks you are now looking at something which much more resembles the way the arcade game plays but nothing has really been added, it’s just shifting stuff around a bit and replacing one thing with another.
+Now if you add all this to the previous ‘attack speed’ and ‘attack combo’ tweaks you are now looking at something which much more resembles the way the arcade game plays.
+However, nothing has really been added, it’s just shifting stuff around a bit and replacing one thing with another.

-With all this being said, storage space really wasn’t the problem.
-The two floppy disks are only at around 86% and 59% capacity respectively which means there IS room for more graphics and presumably music.
+With all this being said, storage space wasn’t the problem.
+The two floppy disks are only at around 86% and 59% capacity respectively, which means that there IS room for more graphics and presumably music.
 The only real memory that matters in these games is the amount of accessible RAM that is available to hold all the graphics and audio for instant use within the game.
-512k couldn’t have been much to work with but I’m not sure the expanded 1MB RAM makes any difference when it’s detected.
-I certainly didn’t notice any extra sound effects or graphics being used.
-In saying that by 1991 the A500 was getting a bit creaky and it’s sad that the later Amiga models didn’t get targeted as much as they should have by games publishers.
-I would have loved to have seen Richard heading up a team of say five people (Second programmer, musician and the two graphics artists who did the backgrounds) over a full year to do a conversion of the game on the A600 with the ECS and 2MB RAM.
-I bet it would have been fantastic.
+512k couldn’t have been much to work with, but I’m not sure the expanded 1MB RAM makes any difference when it’s detected.
+I certainly didn’t notice any extra sound effects or graphics being used when the extra memory was available.

 – On screen enemies & slowdown

 A more sensible approach would be to take a leaf out of the SNES’ book and have a maximum of 2, maybe 3 enemies on screen at the same time and just give them a little more of a vicious AI.
-Perhaps pair off some enemies so that they only appear together in those pairs and save on RAM.
 Of course in two player mode some slowdown would be expected and that’s ok.
-It’s an Amiga port so it’s unavoidable (christ the Double Dragon arcade game slowed down like hell but it was still a smash hit) but with this tiny change added on to our ever growing pile of small changes it would just make it that mite zippier, and every little bit counts.
+It’s an Amiga port so it’s unavoidable (Christ, the Double Dragon arcade game slowed down like hell, but it was still a smash hit), but with this tiny change added on to our ever growing pile of small changes it would just make it that mite zippier, and every little bit counts.
 This is all assuming you have the time to do so.

-The final thing to do would be to put in some music I know for a fact that Richard Aplin got the amazing intro music from the Amiga demo scene (You can listen to it here) and the composer Jolyon Myers, known as ‘The Judge’, went unpaid for his trouble, although again Mr Aplin, ever the fighter for truth and justice, did try to get U.S. Gold to pay him, but again it didn’t happen.
+The final thing to do would be to put in some music.
+I know for a fact that Richard Aplin got the amazing intro music from the Amiga demo scene (You can listen to it here).
+The composer Jolyon Myers, known as ‘The Judge’, went unpaid for his trouble, although again Mr Aplin, ever the fighter for truth and justice, did try to get U.S. Gold to pay him, but again it didn’t happen.
 I think the notoriety that Jolyon Myers received from having his track included may have been payment enough as his song has now become synonymous with the game as well as famous because of it and it is much loved by retro enthusiasts to this day.

-All that would be needed is just two similar pieces of music preferably with one channel free for sound effects, and alternate them between levels.
+All that would be needed is just maybe one or two more in game songs.
 It would have added a great deal of depth to the atmosphere of the game and broke some of that horrible sterile feel.
 In saying that, a game like Final Fight would have been an audio head scratcher on the system.
 The Amiga had some great sound capabilities but it only had four poxy channels which limits both creative layering plus having sound effects and music at the same time.
-It’s possible but something has to be cut.
-Look at Golden Axe on the Amiga and you’ll hear bits of the music cut out when a sound effect sample is played.
 The A600 and beyond should have had six channels in my opinion.